sashrika15/NutriTrack/mrcnn v3/README.md

-Added The Functionality To Upload an image and get the predicted results Customized the Interface using CSS
+Added The Functionality To Upload an image and get the predicted results <br>
+Customized the Interface using CSS <br>
-Added New Background And Progress Bars
+Added New Background And Progress Bars<br>